Duality theorems for \'etale gerbes on orbifolds: Introduction

 We easily see that $BG$ is the unique $G$-gerbe over a point.
 Gerbes arise naturally from ineffective group actions.
-For example, let $M$ be a manifold and $H$ be a compact group that acts on $M$ with finite stabilizers at every point.
+For example, let $M$ be a manifold and $H$ a compact group that acts on $M$ with finite stabilizers at every point.
 The quotient space $[M/H]$ is an orbifold.
 Suppose that $G$ is a finite normal subgroup of $H$ such that the induced action of $G$ on $M$ is trivial.
 Then there is an induced action of the quotient group $Q:=H/G$ on $M$.
-The orbifold $[M/H]$ defines a $G$-gerbe

-over the orbifold $[M/Q]$.
+The orbifold $[M/H]$ defines a $G$-gerbe $[M/H]\to [M/Q]$ over the orbifold $[M/Q]$.
 In general, gerbes play an important role in the structure theory of orbifolds.
 For example, given an orbifold $\X$ there is a finite group $G$ and a {\em reduced} orbifold $\X'$ such that $\X$ is a $G$-gerbe over $\X'$.
 See \cite[Proposition 4.6]{bn}.
-Introductory accounts about gerbes can be found in \cite{gi}, \cite{EHKV}, and \cite{la-st-xu}.
+Introductory accounts about gerbes can be found in \cite{EHKV}, \cite{gi}, and \cite{la-st-xu}.

-Gerbes, in a more general context, are useful tools for approaching various problems that are seemingly unrelated to orbifolds.
-They can be applied to the theory of non-abelian cohomology \cite{gi}, loop spaces and characteristic classes \cite{bry}, the Dixmier-Douady class, continuous trace $C^*$-algebras, index theory (\cite{ra-wi} and \cite{ca-mi-mu}), the comparison between the Brauer group and the cohomological Brauer group of a scheme \cite{de-Jong}, and the period-index problem \cite{Lieblich2}.
-Furthermore, in physics, gerbes are intimately connected with the study of discrete torsion.
-See, e.g., \cite{vw} and \cite{sharpe}.

 The purpose of this paper is to study the geometry and topology of $G$-gerbes.
 Our study is motivated and inspired by results in the physics paper \cite{hel-hen-pan-sh}.
-Given a $G$-gerbe $\Y\to \B$, \cite{hel-hen-pan-sh} gives the construction of a disconnected space $\widehat{\Y}$ with a map $\widehat{\Y}\to \B$ and a flat $U(1)$-gerbe $c$ on $\widehat{\Y}$.
-This construction is reviewed in Section \ref{intro:dual_construction} below.
+Given a $G$-gerbe $\Y\to \B$, the authors of \cite{hel-hen-pan-sh} construct a disconnected space $\widehat{\Y}$ with a map $\widehat{\Y}\to \B$ and a flat $U(1)$-gerbe $c$ on $\widehat{\Y}$.
+This construction is reviewed in Sec. \ref{intro:dual_construction} below.
 The main point of \cite{hel-hen-pan-sh} is the conjecture which asserts that the conformal field theories on the $G$-gerbe $\Y$ are equivalent to the corresponding conformal field theories on $\widehat{\Y}$ {\em twisted by the B-field} $c$.
-This conjecture is not mathematically well-defined for a number of reasons.
-For instance, the notion of conformal field theory is not yet mathematically well-defined.
-However, it suggests the existence of a certain duality between the $G$-gerbe $\Y$ and the pair $(\widehat{\Y},c)$.
-Our viewpoint toward this conjecture is that it suggests the following claim:\\
+This conjecture suggests the existence of a certain duality between the $G$-gerbe $\Y$ and the pair $(\widehat{\Y},c)$.
+Our viewpoint toward this conjecture is the following claim:\\

 {\bf ($\star$) {\em The geometry/topology of the $G$-gerbe $\Y$ is equivalent to the geometry/topology of $\widehat{\Y}$ twisted by $c$.}}\\